TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

       This routine registers a callback.
 The callback is invoked for every *n* instructions of the SQLite virtual machine.
-This is useful if you want to get called from SQLite during long-running operations, for example to update a GUI.
+This is useful if you want to get called kutoka SQLite during long-running operations, for example to update a GUI.

       If you want to clear any previously installed progress handler, call the method with :const:`None` for *handler*.

-      Returning a non-zero value from the handler function will terminate the currently executing query and cause it to raise an :exc:`OperationalError` exception.
+      Returning a non-zero value kutoka the handler function will terminate the currently executing query and cause it to raise an :exc:`OperationalError` exception.